Centers for Medicare and Medicaid Services (CMS)

 The State of California Penal Code, Part 2 of Criminal Procedures, Title 10, Chapter 11, Section 1405 (2) states that post-conviction DNA testing “shall be conducted by a laboratory that meets the FBI Director’s Quality Assurance Standards” and that laboratories accredited by A2LA have been determined to satisfy this requirement.

-The State of Florida Building Commission has formally recognized A2LA accredited laboratories as meeting the requirements for testing laboratories that conduct tests on products related to its system for product approval under Florida building code.
+The State of Florida Building Commission has formally recognized A2LA accredited laboratories as meeting the requirements for testing laboratories that conduct tests on products related to its system for product approval under the Florida building code.
 The system is meant to ensure that safe products and technologies are used in building construction and also to encourage new products and technologies that can increase safety or meet safety requirements through less expensive means.
-Criteria has been established for approval of public and private entities that test, evaluate and certify panel walls, exterior doors, roofing products, skylights, windows, shutters and structural components as well as new and innovative building products.
+Criteria have been established for approval of public and private entities that test, evaluate and certify panel walls, exterior doors, roofing products, skylights, windows, shutters, and structural components, as well as new and innovative building products.
 This approval may be obtained through either local jurisdictions for local approvals or the Florida Building Commission for statewide approval.

 The State of Florida in Statute Title XXIX (Public Health), Chapter 381 (General Provisions), Section 895 (Standards for compressed air used for recreational diving) states that compressed air used for recreational sport diving in the State, including compressed air provided as part of a dive package of equipment rental, dive boat rental or dive boat charter must be tested by a laboratory accredited by A2LA.
-(Added 7/2/12)